2022 Uruguayan Law of Urgent Consideration referendum: Background

 Originally, the Lacalle Pou campaign team planned to finish the drafting of the LUC bill in October 2019, so that it would be presented prior to the first round of the general election, to be held on the 27th of that month.
 However, this did not happen.
 In the election, the FA and the PN were the two most voted parties, with 39 and 28.6 percent of the vote, respectively.
 This result led to a second round between the candidates of each one to be held in November 2019, towards which all the main opposition parties lined up behind Lacalle Pou, forming the Coalición Multicolor.
 This alliance presented a common programmatic agreement known as "Commitment for the Country".
 In the second round, Lacalle Pou was elected the 42nd president of Uruguay with 50.79 percent of the vote.
 The first draft of the LUC bill was released in January 2020, containing 457 articles divided into 10 chapters.
 It underwent subsequent modifications as a result of the negotiation between the different members of the Coalición Multicolor and the final version was presented on 9 April, with 502 articles.

-The final project of the LUC entered Parliament on 23 April 2020.
+The final bill of the LUC entered Parliament on 23 April 2020.
 Both in the Senate and in the Chamber of Representatives, special commissions made up of legislators from all political parties with parliamentary representation were formed for its analysis.
 Various individuals, public bodies, institutions and organizations were summoned by these commissions to learn their views on its content.
 After 25 articles were eliminated and more than 300 modified, the law was approved by the Senate in the first instance on 6 June 2020, after which it entered the Chamber of Representatives where 32 changes were introduced and it was approved on 5 July.
 Finally, the upper house approved its final version on the 8th of the same month with only the votes of the ruling coalition, and the Executive Power promulgated it a day later.
 President Lacalle Pou described it as a "necessary, fair and popular" instrument.